echemdb/unitpackage/doc/usage/unitpackage.md

 A Collection consists of entries, which are resources collected from Data Packages.

-Upon closer inspection of the entry created with `unitpackage`, you notice that an additional resource `InternalResource` is included in the original resource.
+Upon closer inspection of the entry created with `unitpackage`, you notice that an additional resource `MutableResource` is included in the original resource.

 ```{code-cell} ipython3
 entry.resource